 It’s currently a scorching 30 degrees in Lisbon, the capital of Portugal.
-We’ve been trying to escape the heat by all means necessary, which would fortunately include a lot of sweets.
+We’ve been trying to escape the heat by all means necessary.

-The sad songs of the Fado follow us anywhere we go, through narrow alleys and old streets.
-It’s the ultimate expression of saudade, the Portuguese word for a kind of melancholic longing after something or someone that is no longer there.
+The sad songs of the Fado follow us anywhere we go, through narrow alleys and old streets, like music for ghosts.
+It’s the ultimate expression of “saudade”, the Portuguese word for a kind of melancholic longing after something or someone that is no longer there.
+Perhaps a bit similar to the “hüzün” of Istanbul.

 Even though Salazar is fortunately long gone, the Portuguese people are having a hard time coping with the demands of the European Union, as several government ministers have recently resigned and the political situation in the country is deteriorating even more.

 However, time for something sweet to brighten the mood.
-Next item on the list are Travesseiros, a sort of puff pastry which can be found at Piriquita in Sintra.
+Next item on my list are Travesseiros, a sort of puff pastry which can be found at Piriquita in Sintra.

 Comments